orionjs/orioncms-documentation/docs/configuration.md

 ## Using the variables

-To get the value of the variable call in the server:
+To get the value of the variable, call in the server:

 ```js
 orion.config.get(name),